arjeta-rushiti/data-science-portfolio/targets_liver_chembl/README.md

 </p>

 **QUESTION 2: What is the distribution of activities for compounds targeting the top 5 most frequent targets associated with liver diseases, and how does this distribution vary by target type?**

+For demonstration, here, only the first 15 rows from the output are given:

 <p align="center">
 <img src="https://github.com/arjeta-rushiti/data-science-portfolio/blob/main/targets_liver_chembl/figures/distribution_activities.png">